openstack/openstack-ansible/deploy-guide/source/overview.rst

 .. note::

-   For essential background reading to help understand the service and storage architecture, please read :dev_docs:`OpenStack-Ansible Architecture in its reference guide <reference/architecture/index.html>` If you'd like to understand when OpenStack-Ansible would be a good fit for your organisation, please read the appendix ":ref:`app-aboutosa`".
+   For essential background reading to help understand the service and storage architecture, please read the :dev_docs:`OpenStack-Ansible Architecture section of its reference guide <reference/architecture/index.html>` If you'd like to understand when OpenStack-Ansible would be a good fit for your organisation, please read the appendix ":ref:`app-aboutosa`".